scolladon/sfdx-git-delta/README.md

 # add `--ignore-warnings` parameter if you listed a deleted Flow version in the destructiveChangesPost.xml
 sf project deploy start -x package.xml --post-destructive-changes destructiveChangesPost.xml
 ```

+## Complementary Plugins

+These plugins have been designed to work with SGD:

+- [apex-test-list](https://github.com/renatoliveira/apex-test-list) - Developer: [renatoliveira](https://github.com/renatoliveira) - This plugin determines the specified Apex tests by reading test annotations made anywhere inside your Apex classes.
+You can have this plugin scan the package.xml created by SGD to determine the required Apex tests to run during deployment.
+- [apex-tests-git-delta](https://github.com/mcarvin8/apex-tests-git-delta) - Developer: [mcarvin8](https://github.com/mcarvin8) - This plugin determines the specified Apex tests by reading the commit messages in the commit range.
+You can use the same `--from` and `--to` commit hashes when using SGD and apex-tests-git-delta to determine the required Apex tests to run during deployment.

 ## Changelog